 Our pharmacy tech Becki Tinder shares ways to simplify the process of comparing Medicare Part D (prescription benefits) plans.

-If you’re eligible for Medicare Part D, now’s the time to review your options and see which plan best meets your needs for 2017.
+If you’re eligible for Medicare Part D, now’s the time to review your options and see which plan best meets your needs for the coming year.
 While the number of options may be overwhelming, it’s important to compare plans and make an informed decision by December 7, when open enrollment ends.